 At $60 a year, Pro Writing Aid is superb value.
 The suite of tools is a powerful companion for your writing.
 Like an editor, proof reader, plagiarism detector, spell checker, thesaurus, and style guide all built into one app.
 Each one of these tools is worth the entry fee.

-The lifetime version of ProWritingAid Premium costs $210.
+The lifetime version of ProWritingAid Premium version costs $210.
 A complete steal.

 Premium plus costs another $10 a year but gets you 50 plagiarism checks a year.